AviatrixSystems/Docs/HowTos/tgw_plan.rst

 5. (Optional) Enable Aviatrix Transit GW for Hybrid Connection
 ---------------------------------------------------------------

-The Aviatrix Transit GW created in Step 4 does not build an IPSEC tunnel to TGW.
-The networking between TGW and the Aviatrix Transit GW is via the AWS VPC infrastructure.
+The Aviatrix Transit GW created in Step 4 does not build an IPSEC tunnel to Transit Gateway.
+The networking between Transit Gateway and the Aviatrix Transit GW is via the AWS VPC infrastructure.

-This step designates an Aviatrix Transit GW to be used in conjunction with TGW.
-It creates a second Ethernet interface on the Aviatrix Transit GW for sending and receiving packets from TGW.
-It also creates two subnets and two respective route tables in the edge VPC to route packets to and from TGW.
+This step designates an Aviatrix Transit GW to be used in conjunction with Transit Gateway.
+It creates a second Ethernet interface on the Aviatrix Transit GW for sending and receiving packets from Transit Gateway.
+It also creates two subnets and two respective route tables in the edge VPC to route packets to and from Transit Gateway.

 .. tip::